The Short Answeredit

 Geometry is passed to the OpenGL render pipeline based on the following order.
 First, based on which Components the SOPs reside in (and the Draw Priority of those Components) geometry is rendered one SOP at a time.
 Within that SOP, the primitives are rendered based on their primitive order, lower primitive numbers are rendered first.

-Sorting SOPs in Geometry Objects (Draw Priority)
+Sorting SOPs in Geometry Objects (Draw Priority)edit

 In TouchDesigner, a Component's "Draw Priority" parameter allows you to set the drawing order.
 Objects with higher Draw Priority values are drawn first.